Tablets, Capsules, Liquids: Polypharmacy and the Elderly

 green, white and brown pills dumping out of pill bottles

 The multiple pathologies these patients live with many times require EMS intervention and/or transportation.
 As the number of medical problems increases with their age, these patients eventually are evaluated and managed by multiple specialist physicians.
 However, communication between these physicians is typically minimal to non-existent.
-This leads to multiple medications being prescribed and taken by the elderly patient – potentially resulting in dangerous drug interactions.
+This leads to multiple medications being prescribed and taken by the elderly patient—potentially resulting in dangerous drug interactions.
 Multiple medical conditions alone pose diagnostic challenges.
-Add to the mix multiple medications with the various signs and symptoms they produce, and/or ones’ they may mask, and diagnosis and appropriate interventions become very difficult for the EMS professional.
-Additionally, large numbers of prescription medications have a correlation to poor health outcomes.3
+Add to the mix multiple medications with the various signs and symptoms they produce, and/or ones they may mask, and diagnosis and appropriate interventions become very difficult for the EMS professional.
+Additionally, large numbers of prescription medications have a correlation to poor health outcomes.

 There are other negative consequences associated with polypharmacy.
-These include adverse drug events, drug-drug interactions, non-adherence taking a medication, cognitive impairment, falls, and compromised nutritional status.
+These include adverse drug events, drug-drug interactions, non-adherence to taking medications, cognitive impairment, falls, and compromised nutritional status.

 Adverse Drug Events for the Elderly

-A population-based study discovered that geriatric patients taking five or more medications had an 88% increased risk of experiencing an adverse drug event compared to those who were taking fewer medications.5
+A population-based study discovered that geriatric patients taking five or more medications had an 88% increased risk of experiencing an adverse drug event compared to those who were taking fewer medications.

 Drug Interactions